Aeolus mission overview

 By demonstrating new laser technology, Aeolus is seen as a pre-operational mission that will pave the way for future meteorological satellites to measure wind.
 Aeolus carries breakthrough technology in the form of an innovative instrument called Aladin – an atmospheric laser Doppler instrument.
 It uses ‘light scattering’ and the Doppler Effect to gather data on wind.

-The satellite is designed to fly at an altitude of about 400 km in a Sun-synchronous dawn/dusk orbit.
 Data are sent to a ground station in Svalbard, Norway, every orbit.

 The data will then be processed into wind profiles and sent to various meteorological offices to be used in weather forecasts.